Malocclusion in Children

 What are the symptoms of malocclusion in a child?

 A child with malocclusion has crowded or crooked teeth.
-He or she may also have 1
+They may also have 1 of these

 Overbite.
 The front teeth in the upper jaw stick out over the teeth in the lower jaw.